 Jack eventually returned to the Los Lunas area to enter the family business, and to expand the Sichler emphasis on chile.
 Over the years, as Jack’s farm grew in size and scope, he established a loyal market for his produce — including numerous grocers and restaurants — by consistently delivering the best quality and service.
 By the time he retired from farming in 2008 (he kept his promise to continue supplying Sichler Farms, Albuquerque, until Naomi and Tim graduated from college), Sichler had become a widely recognized name in quality produce.
 Following Jack’s retirement, his nephew, Craig, took over the Jack Sichler Farm and continued to supply Sichler Farms with fresh, high-quality chile and produce.

-In keeping with our ongoing Sichler Farm chile tradition and amazing New Mexican flavor, freshness, and quality; we have partnered with an amazing chile grower who now grows our chile in the Las Uvas Valley in southern New Mexico.
-We pick our chile daily except on Sundays.
-Our fresh chile comes in the following varieties: 1904 Mild, Big Jim Medium, Sandia Hot, and Rattlesnake X-hot.
+In keeping with our Sichler tradition of New Mexican chile flavor, freshness, and quality; we have partnered with an expert chile grower who now grows our chile in the Las Uvas Valley in southern New Mexico.
+Our fresh chile comes in the following varieties: X-hot, Hot, Medium, and Mild.